hassan-pmp/pmp/til.md

 # Topics for Learning
 ---

-# 04.12.2022 Prenciples: Project Management Principels:
+# 04.12.2022 Prenciples: Project Management Principels
 - Be a diligent, respectful, and caring steward.
 - Create a collaborate Project team environment.
 - Effectively engage with stakeholders.